 Since your patrons will continue to make their requests through your current system, RapidILL doesn’t authenticate.
 You’ve already done that!

-Rapid training is done in two 60 minute phone calls.
+Rapid training is done in two 60 minute web sessions.
 In addition, the Rapid user manuals are available online, and Rapid staff is happy to answer questions any time.

 Rapid participants agree to provide 24 hour turnaround time (Monday-Friday) for lending requests.
 This is described as: